 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The District's investments in the Santa Barbara County Treasury Investment Pool is not rated.
+The District's investments in the Santa Barbara County Treasury Investment Pool is not required to be rated, nor has it been rated as of June 30, 2023.

-Note 3 - Fair Value Measurements
+Note 3 - Receivables